 The BMI and EMI provide the ideal environment for learning as all of its faculty members are committed to the field of obesity.
-Faculty in this fellowship have served in leadership roles within professional societies and peer reviewed journals, have advanced the field of obesity through scientific achievements (as Principal Investigators of NIDDK-funded and NIH funded research) and clinical innovation and through leadership roles in obesity education and advocacy.
+Several primary and secondary faculty involved in the obesity medicine fellowship have served in leadership roles within professional societies and peer reviewed journals, have advanced the field of obesity through scientific achievements (as Principal Investigators of NIDDK-funded and NIH funded research) through clinical innovation, and through leadership roles in obesity education and advocacy.

 The academic didactic learning and educational conferences in the BMI, EMI and Cleveland Clinic are integral to the fellow’s education and clinical experience.
 Annual educational conferences attended by trainees will give the fellow an opportunity to network, speak, create and develop educational workshops and present research.
 Travel funds are provided for the trainee to attend one annual professional conference.
-Several national professional society conferences e.g. Obesity Week, CME courses e.g. Blackburn Course in Obesity Medicine at Harvard, Cleveland Clinic-DHR Health Diabetes and Obesity Conference, Cleveland Clinic-Pennington Biomedical Research Center Diabetes, Obesity, and Cardiovascular Disease Summit (DOCS) as well as with Cleveland Clinic Abu Dhabi DOCS will be available to attend.
+Several national professional society conferences e.g. Obesity Week™, CME courses e.g. Blackburn Course in Obesity Medicine at Harvard, Cleveland Clinic-Pennington Biomedical Research Center Diabetes, Obesity, and Cardiovascular Disease Summit (DOCS) as well as with Cleveland Clinic Abu Dhabi DOCS will be available to attend.

-- Obesity Medicine Multidisciplinary Rounds (monthly, first Thursday, 3:00 p.m.) – required meeting for OM fellow.
+- Obesity Medicine Multidisciplinary Rounds (monthly, alternating days) – required meeting.
 BMI clinical staff discuss selected complex cases at the BMI and formulate diagnostic and treatment team recommendations.

-- Obesity Fellows Rounds (weekly, Wednesday mornings, 7:00-8:00 a.m.) – required and closed meeting for BMI obesity trainees (including the clinical health psychology postdoctoral fellow, bariatric and minimally invasive surgical fellows and the obesity medicine fellow) and associated program directors.
+- Obesity Fellows Rounds (weekly, Wednesdays 7:00-8:00 a.m.) – required and closed meeting for BMI obesity trainees (including the clinical health psychology postdoctoral fellow, bariatric and minimally invasive surgical fellows and the obesity medicine fellow) and associated program directors and faculty.
 Topics discussed include core competencies in obesity and bariatric surgery, career development, advocacy and community outreach.

-- Obesity Research Meeting (monthly, 2nd Wednesday, 8:00-8:45 a.m.) – Fellows are exposed to ongoing research activities within the obesity medicine community at the Cleveland Clinic (BMI, EMI, as well as within the newly formed Enterprise Weight Management Center).
+- Obesity Research Meeting (monthly, alternating days) – Fellows are exposed to ongoing research activities within the obesity medicine community at the Cleveland Clinic (BMI, EMI, as well as within the newly formed Enterprise Weight Management Center).

-- Obesity and Metabolism Club (bimonthly, 2nd Tuesday, 5:00 p.m.) – required meeting for obesity medicine trainees.
-Obesity medicine staff at BMI and EMI or obesity medicine trainee will present a recently published article.
+- Metabolic and Obesity Multidisciplinary Club (bimonthly, 2nd Tuesday, 5:00 p.m.) – required meeting.
+Directed by Drs.
+Griebeler, Butsch and Kashyap.
+Obesity medicine faculty at BMI and EMI and obesity and endocrine trainee will present a recently published article or a case presentation.

-Obesity fellows are given research opportunities and responsibilities after several initial meetings with the program director.
-Each trainee meets with the program director during his or her first month to discuss research opportunities and is assigned an appropriate mentor.
-The fellow is expected to learn to design and conduct research in the area of obesity medicine; the research experience is expected to occupy 20% of the fellow's time.
+Obesity medicine fellows are given research opportunities and responsibilities after several initial meetings with the program director.
+Each trainee meets with the program director during their first month to discuss research opportunities and is assigned an appropriate mentor.
+The fellow is expected to learn to design and conduct research in the area of obesity medicine; the research experience is expected to occupy >20% of the fellow's time.
 Our fellows are provided with protected time and support needed to complete projects and the expectation is that the experience will lead to authorship of a publication or presentation at a national meeting.
-Fellows will meet monthly with their clinical mentors to review clinical curriculum addressed, as well as to aid in designing and implementation of research project.
+Fellows will meet monthly with their clinical mentors to review clinical curriculum addressed as well as to aid in designing and implementation of research project.
 Fellows are expected to produce at least one review paper and one research paper per year.
-All Obesity fellows are required to take the Investigator Human Subject Research Education course offered by Cleveland Clinic, in addition to CITI and HIPAA, online education courses.
+All Obesity fellows are required to take the Investigator Human Subject Research Education course offered by Cleveland Clinic in addition to CITI and HIPAA, online education courses.